vinaydhegde/testdriven-site/src/_posts/course/2017-01-19-07_react-docker.md

 $ npm run build
 ```

-You should see a "build" directory, with "services/client", with the static files.
+You should see a "build" directory, within "services/client", with the static files.
 We need to serve this up with a basic web server.
-Let's use the [HTTP server](https://docs.python.org/3/library/http.server.html#module-http.server) from the standard library.
+Let's use the [HTTP server](https://docs.python.org/3/library/http.server.html#module-http.server) from the Python standard library.
 Navigate to the "build" directory, and then run the server:

 ```sh
 $ python3 -m http.server